-Following on from the previous year’s sell-out conference, we were delighted to once again be returning to Newcastle for a day of investigative talks and training.
+Following on from the previous year’s sell-out event, we were delighted to once again be returning to Newcastle for a day of investigative talks and training.

 In association with the Civic Journalism Lab at Newcastle University, we held our one-day conference in the Boiler House, Newcastle University on Saturday 9 November 2019.

 #CIJNewcastle featured talks from investigative journalists in the UK, as well as offering hands-on training in understanding companies house, digital tools for journalism, and reading accounts.

 There were lots of networking opportunities with a delegate’s lunch and drinks reception included in the ticket price.

 “It was incredible – I went last year and loved it – It would be great if you did them up here more often or even extended it to two days.”